cncf/tag-security/governance/roles.md

 ### Managing membership
 * Membership disagreements may be escalated to the Co-Chairs.
-Disagreements among the Co-Chairs may be escalated to the TOC Liaison.
+Disagreements among the Chairs may be escalated to a SIG-Security TOC Liaison.
 * Members *MAY* decide to step down at anytime and optionally propose a replacement.